startreedata/pinot-quickstart/README.md

     --topic movie_ratings
 ```

-At this point, the producer should be sending data to a topic in Kafka called `movie_ratings`.
-You can test this by running the command below.
+To verify the stream, check the data flowing into the Kafka topic:

 ```bash
 docker exec -it kafka \